How do you overseed a lawn?

 • Fertilise the soil with a quick-release fertiliser.

-Overseeding preparation allows you to repair any damage to your lawn and will give you a fresh canvas to work from.
+Overseeding preparation allows you to repair any damage to your lawn and will give you a fresh canvas from which to work.
 We suggest beginning preparations 1-2 weeks before reseeding.
 However, we realise life is busy, so if you plan on reseeding in one day, it can still be done with great results.
-Be aware we recommend you let the area cultivate for 10-14 days to encourage any underlying weeds to show their faces.
+We recommend you let the area cultivate for 10-14 days to encourage any underlying weeds to show their faces.
 You will need to weed the grass by hand, as using weed killer and sowing new seeds on the same day is a bad idea as the new grass could be damaged.

 Using a quick-release fertiliser will give your lawn the quick boost it needs in preparation for reseeding.
 It will help your lawn grow and fill out more quickly.
 To avoid grass blade burning, apply fertiliser evenly on an overcast day or in the evening when it’s not too hot.
 Ensure you water off the fertiliser from the grass blades after application, or to save a little time, apply a granular fertiliser just before rainfall.

-• Mow your grass to approximately 25mm in length
+• Start by mowing your grass to approximately 25mm in length

 • Moisten the soil